Preparation

 -

-Arrive clean
+Arrive with clean skin

-Alcohol, Medications & Bleeding
+5. Alcohol, Medications & Bleeding

 Alcohol

-If I determine alcohol has been consumed, I reserve the right to refuse service.
 In such cases, the deposit will be forfeited.

-Blood thinners / anti-platelet medications (prescription)
+Blood thinners / prescription medications

 If unsure, consult your healthcare provider prior to your appointment.